 You see, I don’t really have the personality to be a wedding planner.
 I tend to blame myself for everything, and it’s hard for me to defend myself when something happens that isn’t exactly my fault.
 In a way, I guess I’m the perfect type of person to be a wedding planner, because we are always the ones to blame.
 The caterer forget something?
 Obviously I should have double and triple checked to make sure that they had it, even though it was on their list!
 The DJ playing the wrong song for you to walk down the aisle to?
 I mean, why don’t I have an invisibility cloak to throw on just in case I need to interrupt the ceremony to fix it without being seen?

 I promise I’m not bitter.
 Or, I’m trying not to be, at least.

 In 2014, things came to a head.
 I had a few clients that not only questioned my competency as a wedding planner, but as a human being as well.
 My anxiety got the best of me, and a panic attack (and a few too many Xanax) put me in the hospital.
 As difficult as that moment was, it was a turning point.
 It was my rock bottom.
 I liken it to having a broken bone that didn’t exactly heal right the first time – it needed to be rebroken and set so that it could heal properly.
-That the breaking of the bone the second time, no anesthesia or pain meds to be found.
-But in the past two years, I’ve learned more about me that I ever could have imagined.
+That breaking of the bone the second time, no anesthesia or pain meds to be found, was the hardest thing I’ve ever experienced.
+But in the past three years, I’ve learned more about me that I ever could have imagined.